There are certain ingrained German traits that are hard to unlearn: thriftiness, indoor slippers and a tea obsession. Thanks ‘Mutti’.

 You drink tea whenever you can.
 Half-empty mugs grace countertops and bedside tables, and strained tea bags fill your compost.
 Your schwarztee mornings, green-tea afternoons and chamomile evenings remind you more of your mother than you could have ever predicted.
 Any other time you can drink tea — after crocheting another row, for example, or taking out the recycling — earns you points for outdoing her.

-Remember when, as a toddler, you took naps in the afternoon, and it kept you from being too crabby?
+Remember when you took naps in the afternoon and it kept you from being too crabby?
 Probably not.
 But if you were raised by a German mother, then you certainly remember being a pre-teen and still getting sent to your room for your afternoon nap and feeling crabby precisely because of it.
 Now, as a 9-to-5 adult whose inadvertent yawns disrupt post-lunch meetings at the office, you’d trade even a rare German loaf for an afternoon mittagsschlaf.

 10. You make all your friends wear Pantoffeln

 Regardless of the nonsensical customs of your current country of residence, you just can’t shake the way your Mutti raised you.
 Every time your friends come over, you have to say it again (rather, think it and then make subtle hints with glances and circumventing comments): outside footwear stays outside.
 Preferably in the landing of your narrow, creaking apartment building stairway.
-And indoor footwear, be it those furry moccasins you brought back years ago from your family vacations in Zakopane, or the Birkenstock sandals you now have to special order, stays indoor.
+And indoor footwear, whether furry moccasins from your family vacation in Zakopane or the Birkenstock sandals, stays indoors.